juancresc/SMSHub/README.md

 ## what?

-SMSHub is an application for Android phones you can use to add SMS funcitonality to your software (notifications).
+SMSHub is an application for Android phones you can use to add SMS functionality to your software (notifications).

 ## how?